Finding Whitewater Kayaking Buddies Around Seattle

-OK, I’ve heard enough whitewater kayakers tell me that when they first came to Seattle they had a hard time finding paddling buddies and generally getting started, so this post will hopefully cover the basics:
+(Updated for 2018.)
+OK, I’ve heard enough whitewater kayakers tell me that when they first came to Seattle they had a hard time finding paddling buddies and generally getting started, so here are some good resources:

-ProfessorPaddle.com (PP) is the (and I mean, THE) whitewater kayaking forum and river resource for the general Seattle area.
-Here you’ll find descriptions of pretty much every river in Washington state under the ‘Rivers’ section, and a paddling forum that is visited and posted on daily by a passionate group of whitewater paddlers.
+ProfessorPaddle.com (PP) is the core whitewater kayaking forum and river resource for the general Seattle area.
+Here you’ll find descriptions of pretty much every river in Washington state (and the U.S.) under the ‘Rivers’ section, and a paddling forum that is visited and posted on daily by a passionate group of whitewater paddlers.
 If you’re new in town you can start a thread asking to join runs, or contact people who post about doing a run to see if it’s OK if you join in.

 The Washington Kayak Club (WKC) is an actual club, unlike PP. They are very beginner-friendly, and run a month-long whitewater kayaking class every spring as well as both whitewater and sea kayaking trips throughout the year, plus pool sessions from fall to spring.